sswietoniowski/learning-dapper-demo/README.md

 Please remember that to start this app, you have to:

-- create a new MSSQL database name "DapperDemo" on a localhost (or change connection string),
+- create a new MSSQL database named "DapperDemo" on a localhost (or change the connection string),
-- create database schema by opening "Database" project and using "Publish".
+- create database schema by opening the "Database" project and using "Publish" from the context menu.